How to Make Herbal and Aromatherapy Anointing Oils

 - For every 2 ounces of base oil add between 15-20 drops essential oil.
 Lavender, rosemary, frankincense, and myrrh are all popular oils to use.
 Herbal correspondences would also apply to essential oils.

-Warnings and Variations
+Safety Issues and Variations

 Oils such as jojoba, avocado or hazelnut can be used as substitutes or along with the other base oils.
 I prefer grapeseed above others because it is generally inexpensive and very light in texture.
 Almond oil is another favorite that I used in my previous massage therapy practice.
 I found that it didn't cause skin irritation and had a suitable texture for the long strokes used in relaxation massage.

 Benzoin tincture or essential oil may also be used as a preservative, although I have never tried it.
 I prefer to make smaller batches with wheat germ oil as the preservative, and I have never had a problem with the oils going off too quickly.